jaygreco/ParkingPal/README.md

 # ParkingPal
 An open-source distance meter for easy garage parking.
+See [the thingiverse page](https://www.thingiverse.com/thing:3448336) for more info.

 SolidWorks CAD and STL files will hosted in Thingiverse as well.